jweygandt/ofd-wearos-digital-watchface/README.md

 # Complication Updates

 Since complications can go stale for various reasons, including initial startup, tapping the date string at the top of the watch will initiate a complication refresh.
+The background briefly turns white on successful tap.

 # Goals: